gmbecker/contributing_to_r_lesson/outline.md

 # Possibly Patches (but Still Probably Not)

-## R-core's Engineering Philosophy (as my interactions with them have lead me to understand it)
+# R-core's Engineering Philosophy (as my interactions with them have lead me to understand it)
+### R's Maintenance/Design Philosophy
-- Backwards compatibility is **very** important and thus given very high weight
+- Backwards compatability is **very** important
-- Anything that can be implemented in an addon package generally should be
+- Anything that can go in a package, should
   - At **least** as a testing/maturation stage
   - in many cases, indefinitely/"permanently"
-  - "lots of people use/want/would want this" is in general not a counterargument to this
+  - Popularity in community not generally a counterargument
-- There probably won't ever be any new Recommended packages which ship with R
+- R-core operates on "Individual Iniitiave + Lack of Opposition" model
+  - Whether this is optimal is not relevant, it is the existing reality
+  - Means convincing one R-core member usually enough

+### R's Maintenance/Design Philosoph Con't

+- Probably no new Recommended pkgs, ever (- Luke Tierney)
-  - packages being extremely widely used and people really liking them do not change this
+  - Popularity again will not change this
-- Helping them squash bugs saves them work, proposing new features creates work for them
+- Proposing new features creates work for them
   - Even if you submit a patch
 	- Even if the patch you submit is perfect
-- Most things within/by R-core happen on an "Individual Initiative + Lack of Opposition" model
-  - Convincing/working with the one relevant R-core member tends to be enough (for most things)
+  - doesn't mean never do it, but be cognizant
+- Helping squash bugs *saves* them work
+  - Even with no patch
+	- sometimes especiaily with no patch

-## So (for your own sake and R-core's) Do Not
+### So (for your own sake and R-core's) Do Not
 - Start with feature additions
 - Submit patches which change existing (non-bug) behavior without hearing from R-core they are interested
-  - Not agreeing with the documented existing behavior does not make something a bug
+  - You not agreeing with the documented existing behavior does not make something a bug
 - Expect quick turn around on wishlist items you file without a proposed patch
 - Try to get another R-core member to overrule one whose decision you don't like
   - I don't know of any times where this happened.
 Lets keep it that way